YI-CHENG-SHIH645/RecommenderSystem/README.md

     if the rating is non-zero, then we get the user-item rating prediction.
     ```

-I need a KNN algorithm that's sufficient to find top k similar neighbor
+It needs a KNN algorithm that's sufficient to find top k similar neighbor <br>
-the straightforward approach is to do the full search,
+the straightforward approach is to do the full search, <br>
-it might be ok since the matrix would be a sparse matrix
+it might be ok since the matrix would be a sparse matrix <br>
-if not so, consider some approx. approach like LSH to find near optimal solution
+if not so, consider some approx. approach like LSH to find near optimal solution <br>

 Finally, we return top n ratings that are not yet rated by the given user u / item i,
 as the recommendation.